 Address: 6 E. Wheelock St., Hanover, NH 03755

 McAuliffe-Shepard Discovery Center

-Concord’s McAuliffe-Shepard Discovery Center honors two New Hampshire residents: Alan Shepard, who was the first American to travel into space in 1961, and Sharon Christa McCauliffe, a teacher who was aboard the Space Shuttle Challenger that tragically exploded just after it launched in 1986.
-Visitors to this family-friendly attraction can learn about space travel and space science through hands-on exhibits, demonstrations and planetarium shows.
-The capital of New Hampshire has plenty of hotel chain, budget-friendly lodging, but if you’re looking for something different and historic, consider The Centennial Hotel in a 19th-century mansion.
+Concord’s must-visit McAuliffe-Shepard Discovery Center honors two New Hampshire residents: Alan Shepard, who in 1961 was the first American to travel into space, and Christa McAuliffe, a teacher who was aboard the Space Shuttle Challenger that tragically exploded just after it launched in 1986.
+Visitors to this family-friendly attraction can learn about space travel and science through hands-on exhibits, demonstrations and planetarium shows.

 Address: 2 Institute Drive, Concord, NH 03301

-Visitors to Prescott Park in the seaside city of Portsmouth rave about the beautiful flowers and ornamental plants and what a great job the gardeners do with the gardens’ landscaping in the summer months.
-The 10-acre, waterfront park makes for a lovely place to stroll and take in the sights and smells of the serene space; there are also benches for rest and reflection.
+Visitors to Prescott Park in the seaside city of Portsmouth rave about the beautiful flowers and waterfront views, commenting on what a great job the gardeners do with the landscaping in the summer months.
+The 10-acre waterfront park makes for a lovely place to stroll and take in the sights and smells of the serene space; there are also benches for rest and reflection.
 Admission to the park is free.
-In the summer, concerts, movies and theater productions take place in the park.
-Within walking distance of the park is the Ale House Inn, set in an 1880 former brewery warehouse.
+In the summer, concerts, movies and theater productions take place in the park as part of the Prescott Park Arts Festival.

 Address: 105 Marcy St., Portsmouth, NH 03801